8 Best Frameworks for Web development in 2021

 We reviewed the eight best web development frameworks with their pros and cons.
 There’s no perfect option, but you can choose the one that fits your project.
 So, here’s a detailed web framework comparison with advantages and disadvantages.

-One thing you need to understand about React.js before starting the development is that it’s not a full-fledged framework.
+One thing you need to understand about React.js development before starting using it is that React.js is not a full-fledged framework.
 This is why it’s not right to expect React.js to deliver the functionality of Angular or Backbone.
 It’s a code library for writing the JS interface, but it has the essential features of the best web frameworks.

 - React Native for mobile apps: React supports different tech stacks and languages, allowing to combine new features with existing code.
 For mobile development, you can use React Native — the React-based framework dedicated to hybrid mobile development (both iOS and Android).